Jigsy1/IdeoCipher/README.md

 1. <a href="https://pastebin.com/raw/frQ7SMZ3">1st implementation</a> - Straightforward.
 Uses a different key structure than the example, obviously.
 2. <a href="https://pastebin.com/raw/QwN9NQrg">2nd implementation</a> - Spaces encoded.
 Uses a different key structure than the first implementation.
 3. <a href="https://pastebin.com/raw/6A6rs43Y">3rd implementation</a> - Spaces encoded and null characters inserted into the string.
 Uses a different key structure than the other two implementations.
+4. TBA - Spaces encoded and null characters inserted into the string.
+Uses a different key structure than the extended implementation.

 <h1>Ideas:</h1>